georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 **Confusion Matrix**

-Generating a confusion matrix, we easily see that the data is imbalanced.
-Meaning one of the classes has a larger amount than the other(s).
+Generating a confusion matrix, we can easily see that the data is imbalanced, meaning one of the classes has a larger amount than the other(s).
 In this case it is the True Non-Frauds (non-frauds predicted correctly as non-frauds), 105 to 28 True Frauds (frauds predicted correctly as frauds).

 ![alt text](/img/posts/fraud_prod/graphs/LR_con_matrix_before.png)

 **Accuracy, Precision, Recall and F1 scores**

-Even though the data is imbalaned and needs to be adjusted, I ran the Accuracy, Precision, Recall and F1 scores so we can compare them to what they are after making adjustments for the imbalancing.
+Even though the data is imbalaned and needs to be addressed, I ran the Accuracy, Precision, Recall and F1 scores so we can compare them to what they are after making adjustments for the imbalancing.
 (See below)

  ```
  ## Accuracy (the number of correct classification out of all attempted classifications)